NihKelvin/Pawn/README.md

 ______________________________________________________________________________

 NiFQS is an optimized File Query System include made specifically for the Compiler Pawn.
-NiFQS is still in its beta test version.
+NiFQS is still in its beta version.
 But going forward, Kelvin (Nivlekzin) will be making updates to the include.